sayedabdulmongey/CPU-Schedule-Algorithm-Evaluation/README.md

 Assuming a time quantum of 2, the RR order of execution would be P1 -> P2 -> P3 -> P4 -> P1 -> P2 -> P3 -> P1 -> ...
 ---
+---
+## Process Structure Explanation

+The `process` structure is designed to represent information about a computing process.
+Let's break down its components:

+- **`name`**: This field holds the name of the process, providing a unique identifier.

+- **`arrival_time`**: A vector that can store multiple arrival times for the process.
+This is useful in scenarios where a process may have multiple phases of arrival.

+- **`total_burst_time`**: Represents the total amount of time the process requires for its execution.
+This value is constant and does not change during the process's execution.

+- **`remaining_burst_time`**: Keeps track of the remaining time needed for the process to complete its execution.
+This value is dynamic and gets updated as the process runs.

+- **`dispatch_time`**: Another vector that records dispatch (start) times.
+It helps in keeping track of when the process begins its execution.

+Additionally, there is a commented-out `operator<` function.
+This function, when uncommented, provides a way to customize the comparison between two processes.
+In the provided example, it compares processes based on their remaining burst time in descending order.
+However, the comparison logic can be modified based on specific requirements, such as prioritizing processes by arrival time or other criteria.

+This `process` structure is designed to be flexible and adaptable to various scheduling scenarios, allowing for a comprehensive representation of process-related information.